patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 **Terraform**

-We can achieve creating the bucket and the warehouse by **"Terraform"**, which is a better way to create and manage cloud resources reducing error-prone when reproducing the process and proper for production stage. you can see the code in `terraform` folder, consists of [main.tf](terraform/main.tf) and [variables.tf](terraform/variables.tf).
-Terraform make it easier to create and delete or managing the resources in this demonstration with a few bash commands.
+We can achieve creating the bucket, the dataset or table by **"Terraform"**, which is a better way to manage cloud resources reducing error-prone when reproducing the process.
+It's also proper for production stage with some additional concepts, we will discuss more on that later. you can see the code in `terraform` folder, consists of [main.tf](terraform/main.tf) and [variables.tf](terraform/variables.tf).
+Terraform make it easier to create, track stage, and delete the resources.
+In this demonstration, we enable it with a few bash commands.

 The [`main.tf`](./terraform/main.tf) file, using some variables from [`variables.tf`](./terraform/variables.tf) file, will produce the following resources:
 - 1 data lake bucket
 - 1 Bigquery dataset
 - 1 Bigquery table

-To use terraform, you need to install Terraform in your local machine (+add to PATH), and have your google credentials (service account credentials) as a json file within `"credentials"` directory located in the same level of your root working directory.
+To use terraform, you need to install Terraform in your local machine (+add to PATH), and have your google credentials (service account credentials) as a json file within `credentials` directory located in the same level of your root working directory.
 Then, you can run terraform commands in your terminal **in your terraform working directory**.

 ```bash
 terraform init